akornato/autonomous-lottery-dapp/README.md

 # Autonomous Lottery Dapp

 Autonomous lottery whose rounds are determined by Ethereum block numbers modulo 10.
-Winners are determined by hashing player addresses and need not be stored in contract state. **This can be manipulated by miners so the project is not ready for mainnet yet.**
+Winners are determined by hashing player addresses and need not be stored in contract state. **This can be manipulated by miners so the project is not ready for mainnet yet.** Rinkeby testnet deploy: https://autonomous-lottery-dapp.vercel.app

 ## Hardhat